 Wipe out the cabinets and then put back what you’re keeping in a neat way that makes sense to you.
 Maybe it’s all your shampoo together, or all your body creams.
 Whatever works for you.

-Day 6 – declutter the bedside table
+Day 6 – clear out the bedside table

 Clean it and put the items you want to keep back.
 Add a vase of flowers too for added niceness.
 Little treats are always a good thing.

-Day 7 – declutter and organise DVDs
+Day 7 – organize DVDs

 Often just a rifled through pile off mess.
 Empty them out, get rid of what you don’t want and put the ones you do want back neatly, so you can easily see the film titles.